How Much Does a U-Haul Really Cost? We Found Out.

 All types of U-Haul trailers require a proper hitch and lighting to hook to your vehicle.

-For the heck of it, we asked U-Haul how much it would cost to get one of our cars modded for towing a trailer, and for pieces and installation.
-We were quoted $509.07 online to mod my incredible 2014 Kia Soul.
+We asked U-Haul how much it would cost to get one of our cars modded for towing a trailer, including parts and installation.
+We were quoted $469.09 online to mod my 2014 Kia Soul.

 • Hitch: $149.95